 Chairman of East Riding of Yorkshire Council, Councillor Christopher Matthews said: “I am pleased to welcome the Yorkshire Regiment to the East Riding of Yorkshire and to the town of Beverley.

-“This event will reinforce the historic links between the Yorkshire Regiment and the council and will give the of the East Riding the opportunity to thank the regiment for their courageous service overseas.
+“This event will reinforce the historic links between the Yorkshire Regiment and the council and will give the people of the East Riding the opportunity to thank the regiment for their courageous service overseas.

 “Their much appreciated work contributes hugely to making the world a safer place and preserving the peace and democracy that we sometimes take for granted.